 - “You owe money to the CRA.
 We will send your file to a collection agency.
 Contact us now.”

-3 ways to spot this year’s tax season scams
+How to spot tax season scams

 - Does the email, call or text convey a sense of urgency or a warning that they’ll contact police if you don’t reply?

 - Does the email or text ask you to click on a link and verify your identity by entering personal information into an online form so you can receive a refund or benefit payment?